ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 A signed integer type is one that can represent both positive and negative numbers, and zero.
-An unsigned integer is one that can only represent positive numbers, and zero.
+An unsigned integer is one that can only represent positive numbers, including zero.
-The purpose for this note is to explore the pros and cons of using each in cases where it is not obvious, such as for indexing.
+The purpose for this note is to explore the pros and cons of using each in cases where it is not obvious, such as for sizes and indexing.
 There is no universally agreed upon choice.
 The options are permutations of:
 - Integer signedness.